-Frisco has 130 affordable housing units located in various developments around Frisco.
+Frisco has 153 affordable housing units located in various developments around Frisco, which includes the Peak One Neighborhood.
 Many of these units were made available because of incentives in Frisco’s land use regulations.

 Peak One Neighborhood includes 69 homes, both single family and duplex.
 61 of the units are restricted to families earning between 80-160% of the Area Median Income (AMI); 8 are market value; and all 69 of the homes are restricted to people in the local workforce.
 The Town of Frisco worked with Brynn Grey Partners to develop this twelve and a half acre town-owned parcel of land in the heart of Frisco.
 This project was completed in 2015.
 In 2016, Housing Colorado honored Frisco’s Peak One Neighborhood with the Eagle Award for its outstanding contribution to affordable housing in Colorado.